Wojsm2000/HowFormInfluencesFinalOutcome/README.md

 First idea assumes that first four matches of new season and four first matches after winter break are scored as usual.
 Then for each team participating in a game, we calculate how well they performed in last 4 matches.
 Then the final amount of points for a particular game for each team is calculated as:

-Final score = Standard points + Accumulated points from rival
+Final score = Standard points + Accumulated points of rival's index form

 where:
 Accumulated points from rival are calculated as sum of form index from four last matches.